servicemeshinterface/smi-spec/traffic-access-control.md

 * Other types of identity - there is room to expand the `kind` accepted for subjects in IdentityBinding to other types of identity.
 This needs further definition to explain use cases and implementation.

-## Open Questions

-* Why include namespace in the reference *and* role?
-Is there any reason a user would create a role in one namespace that references another?

-* Namespaces should *not* be possible to define on `TrafficRole` for resource references but are required for `ClusterTrafficRole`.
-Is it okay only allow this key in `ClusterTrafficRole` references?

-* I'm not sure `kind: pod` and `name: *` is the best solution for generic allow policies.
-Is there a better way to do it? `kind: *` feels wrong as well.